DWALab/Osterlund_et_al_2021_BIK_Localization/INO_Multimodal_Segmentation/README.md

 - segmentation_parameters.min_roi_size is the size of the smallest binary object in the segmentatin map
 -  segmentation_parameters.erode (mainly used for DRAQ5 to make sure that we are not too close to other organelle borders).

+Run scripts and go get a cup of java :coffee: <br>
+**CRITICAL** <br>
+The generated csv files will all be exported to a single folder.
+The measurements acquired are csved into CSVs.<br>
+segmentation map used is indicated in the file name:
+- FILENAME_mc3.csv
+- FILENAME_mitotracker.csv
+- FILENAME_draq5.csv

+Make sure you move these into separate folders.
+This is very improtant before running the second step in the analysis

+## Step2_Combine_Filter_Bin
+The next step of the data is to combine all the scans belonging to the same well, followed by data filtering and binning.<br>
+This is carried by a single script designed to make your life easier :bowtie: <br>
+Locate ProcessRawBindingCurves.m scripts located in Step2_Combine_Filter_Bin <br>
+Update the following parameters
+- MIN_ROI_SIZE used in the constructing binding curves
+- 'myFolder' path to generated CSV files from Step 1 (_mc3.csv,_mitotracker.csv,_draq5.csv seperated into different folders)
+-  'untransfected_well_path' path to untransfected well to estimate the A:D ratio offset and donor intensity boundaries

+Run scripts and get your pretty binding curves.
+### Script Optimization
+You can change the Bins parameters to better fit your expression conditions and microscopy settings